Winter storms hit eastern U.S., snarl post-holiday travel

 Some flights headed for New York, Philadelphia and Newark, New Jersey, experienced delays averaging one to four hours due to the inclement weather, the Federal Aviation Administration said.

-About 1,300 U.S. flights had been canceled on Wednesday, according to FlightAware.com.
+About 1,300 U.S. flights had been cancelled on Wednesday, according to FlightAware.com.
 Several airlines waived ticket change fees for affected customers.

 All four runways at Philadelphia International Airport were open on Wednesday, but that didn't prevent cancellation of physical therapist Mindy Bartscherer's flight to Minneapolis.